global-asp/asp-source/en/0015_together-were-strong.md

 could see a sliver of moon through the window in her cell.
-She sang the song that Ma Monikazi sang before she was born: “Be strong, little one.
+She sang the song that Ma Monikazi sang before she was born: "Be strong, little one.
 Winter's not long.
 Be brave, little one.
-Together we're strong!”
+Together we're strong!"

 ##
 * License: [CC-BY]